cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 - **`metadata`**: Dictionary with additional metadata fields.
 Empty for now.
 This fields provides extensibility in the future, e.g., it can contain `protocolVersion` or other relevant metadata associated with a request.
-  - **`versionId`**: String with a previous entity version transaction hash.
-  Acceptable only for DIDDoc updating.
-This field is needed for a replay protection.

 #### `DID` transactions